opportus/object-mapper/README.md

 mapping data.
 Yet, most of the time, this aspect is conceptually neglected.
 Consequently, this mapping gets badly designed, reducing ilities of the system it is the essence of.
-At contrario, architecturing and developing that kind of system around a well designed mapper allows that system and its users to leverage it for huge benefits presented above and described more in details later.
+At contrario, architecturing and developing that kind of system around a well designed mapper as a flexible backbone, allows that system and its users to leverage it for the benefits presented above and described more in details later.

-Whole applications can get efficiently architectured around this solution as a flexible backbone...
-The more the application architecture is elaborated, the more it has
+Whole applications can get efficiently architectured around this solution...
-[layer data representations](https://guides.library.ucla.edu/c.php?g=180580&p=1191498)
-to map, the more this solution brings benefits, the more you can elaborate further this application architecture.
+The more the application architecture is elaborated, the more it has [layer data representations](https://guides.library.ucla.edu/c.php?g=180580&p=1191498) to map, the more this solution brings benefits, the more you can elaborate further this application architecture.